reale/eutopian/en/about-us/statute.md

 7.d.
 In order to find useful funds for the best pursuit of social activities, the Association may carry out fundraising activities, also through internet portals and / or through the adoption of innovative technologies, in compliance with the conditions set out in art.
 7 of Legislative Decree 117/2017.

 ### Art.
-8 - Founding members, supporting members and ordinary members
+8 - Founding members, supporting members, ordinary members and members by right

 8.a.
 The Association is open to diverse degrees and multiple forms of participation.